ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``WFLOW_MOD_FN``: (Default: "")
    Name of alternative workflow module file to use if running on an unsupported platform.
 Is set automatically for supported machines.

+``BUILD_VER_FN``: (Default: "")
+   File name containing the version of the modules used for building the app.
+Currently, WCOSS2 only uses this file.

+``RUN_VER_FN``: (Default: "")
+   File name containing the version of the modules used for running the app.
+Currently, WCOSS2 only uses this file.

 .. _sched:

 ``SCHED``: (Default: "")